 While different from Ralph Laurence horse fabric,

-P.Kaufmann’s horse and hound fabric also had a classic look.
+P.Kaufmann’s horse and hound fabric had a similar classic look.

 In the main vignette a hunt is assembling before a manor house.
 A second smaller scene shows a hound racing past a man jumping a fence;